Fantastic least gecko: Distribution

 Endemic to the Lesser Antilles.
 Native to Guadeloupe (including some of its satellites like Marie Galante and La Desirade), Montserrat, and the western coast of Dominica.

 Biogeography

 On Dominica, the distribution of the subspecies S. fantasticus fuga is limited to the western coast (Malhotra and Thorpe 1999).
-These dwarf geckos have recently been found to be genetically similar to one population on Guadeloupe, suggesting that they are recent colonizers of Dominica (Malhotra and Thorpe 1999; Thorpe et al. 2008).
+These dwarf geckos have recently been found to be genetically similar to one population in Guadeloupe, suggesting that they are recent colonizers of Dominica (Malhotra and Thorpe 1999; Thorpe et al. 2008).

 Ecology

 This is a terrestrial species that occurs in a moderately wide range of habitats which are usually near the coast.
-These include mesic and xeric forests, beaches, hillsides and houses.
+These include mesic and xeric forests, beaches, hillsides, and houses.
 During the day, it can be found (active) on piles of organic debris and leaf litter (in shaded situations).
 Also hiding under stones, logs, and piles of debris.